 Trying to create a generalized linear model was the next step.
 For this task, it was necessary to decide which set of videos was going to form the training set and which one the test set.
 Some linear models, starting from the most basic one, were tried.
 However, even the results from the most complicated of the models were not good at all.
 This model was taking into account every parameter, the square number of every parameter, and the total multiplication of all of them (both single and square).
+The results obtained were the following:

-This model was totally unsuccessful, so another approach was tried: neural networks.
-After running a program, which calculated, which neural network (set of parameters and number of hidden neurons used) was the one providing the best coefficient of determination R2, the best model found is the following:
+As this model was totally unsuccessful, another approach was tried: neural networks.
+After running a program which calculated which neural network (set of parameters and number of hidden neurons used) was the one providing the best coefficient of determination R2, the best model found is the following: